yog3shmandg3/yog3shmandg3.github.io/projects.md

 - [**WPS: A user configuration facility that became a threat**](https://github.com/{{ site.author.github }}/wireless-network-security/blob/master/essay/ttm4137_essay.pdf) - Essay submitted to Wireless Network Security (TTM4137) during my semester at the Norwegian University of Science and Technology.
 The essay firstly provides the necessary background knowledge about the Wi-Fi Protected Setup (WPS), then it focuses on why it became a security threat and how does a brute-force attack take advantage of it.
 Finally, it briefly describes what safety measures can be carried out for preventing this attack.

 ### 2013
-- [**Multi threaded instant messaging application in Java**](https://github.com/{{ site.author.github }}/telematics-services-design/tree/master/chat) - Capable of sending and receiving messages between two machines across the network, as well as file transfers.
+- [**Multi threaded instant messaging application in Java**](https://github.com/{{ site.author.github }}/telematics-services-design/tree/master/chat) - Project submitted to Telematics Services Design at UPV.
+The application is capable of sending and receiving messages between two machines across the network, as well as performing file transfers.

+### 2010
+- [**Mercat Catala**](https://github.com/{{ site.author.github }}/mercat-catala) - Set of scripts for parsing, saving (web scraping) and uploading to a personally-owned database all the cultural events listed in the [Catalan Government's website](http://agenda.cultura.gencat.cat/).
+Also, once we have all that data, use it in a social network style website (intended to be named **mercatcatala.cat**) for editing, commenting, liking/disliking, etc. the events among the website users.
+The project was submitted as an ending to a set of technical courses that occur in Spain between High School and College.

+### 2008
+- [**Slot Machine**](https://github.com/{{ site.author.github }}/slot-machine) - Basic game in Javascript emulating a slot machine.
+Used as a way to learn the very basics of Javascript during a set of technical courses that occur in Spain between High School and College.